Andrew E. Skroback

 He has experience with a broad array of contaminants of concern, including PCBs, dioxin, TCE and other chlorinated solvents, PFAS, asbestos and petroleum.
 He has addressed environmental issues in a bankruptcy context, environmental insurance matters, and under varied federal and state statutory frameworks, including CERCLA, RCRA, CWA, CAA, OPA and property transfer laws such as NJ's ISRA.

 Mr. Skroback regularly advises clients on environmental risks and permitting requirements associated with project finance, mergers, acquisitions, bankruptcy, and other business and real estate transactions, and the negotiation thereof.
 Mr. Skroback has advised multinational companies, banks, hedge funds, and other corporate clients on environmental issues arising in more than 100 M&A, project finance, financing, and real estate transactions.

-He has advised on power and manufacturing projects in the United States and abroad, including environmental and permitting issues related to dozens of renewable energy projects (solar, on- and off-shore wind farms, nuclear and geothermal) and natural gas and coal-fired power plants.
+He has advised on hundreds of power and manufacturing projects in the United States and abroad, including environmental and permitting issues related to renewable energy projects (solar, on- and off-shore wind farms, nuclear and geothermal) and natural gas and coal-fired power plants.

 LL.M, Environmental Law, Highest Honors, George Washington University Law School, 1997

 BA, University of Vermont, 1991